 The Company's functional currency and reporting currency is the United States dollar.
 BBL's functional currency is the Australian dollar (AUD).
-For financial reporting purposes, the Australian dollar has been translated into United States dollar (\$) and/or (USD) as the reporting currency.
 Assets and liabilities are translated at the exchange rate in effect at the balance sheet date.
 Revenues and expenses are translated at the average rate of exchange prevailing during the reporting period.
 Equity transactions are translated at each historical transaction date spot rate.
 Translation adjustments arising from the use of different exchange rates from period to period are included as a component of stockholders' equity as "Accumulated other comprehensive income (loss)."
-Gains and losses resulting from foreign currency transactions are included in the statements of operations and comprehensive income (loss) as other comprehensive income (loss).
+Gains and losses resulting from foreign currency translation are included in the statements of operations and comprehensive income (loss) as other comprehensive income (loss).